 </div>

 Smooth-nav links must target a element which can be resolved.
-For example a <a href="#the-target">Link</a>
+For example a <a href="#the-target">Link</a> must point to an element on the page like <div id="the-target"></div>.

 Call the smooth-nav plugin via JavaScript: